madisonwongtx/fritter/README.md

 - `413` if the session user does not follow `user`
 - `404` if `user` does not exist

+#### `GET /api/follow/feed` - Get the current feed for the current session user based off their following

+**Returns**

+- A success message
+- An array of Freet and Interaction objects of the users that the current session user follows

+**Throws**
+- `403` if the user is not logged in

 <!---Interaction Concept--->
 #### `GET /api/interactions` - gets all of the posts that the current session user has interacted with